powershellfish/Actual-Projects/README.md

 # Actual Projects

 This is where I keep actual, in-progress projects that aren't exercises.
-They are ways for me to automate simple problems that I deal with on a semi-regular basis.
+They are ways for me to automate solutions to simple problems that I deal with on a semi-regular basis.

 ## NaNoWriMo Bot
 [NaNoWriMo Bot](https://github.com/powershellfish/Actual-Projects/blob/main/NaNoWriMo.py):